ID

 1. See Acute Pyelonephritis

-2. Initial antibiotics cover both urinary tract source and Staphylococcus aureus
+2. Initial Antibiotics cover both urinary tract source and Staphylococcus aureus

 2. Staphylococcal Bacteremia (hematogenous seeding, less common)